NCERT Class 12 Biology Chapter 3 Notes Human Reproduction

 Testes:

-• Situated outside the abdominal cavity in a pouch called the scrotum, which helps in maintaining the low temperature of testes necessary for the process called spermatogenesis.
+• Situated outside the abdominal cavity in a pouch called the scrotum, which helps in maintaining the low temperature of the testes necessary for the process called spermatogenesis.

 Leydig cells: